 You might find that sometimes (most commonly with a contact import) that you have choices to make.
 A contact can be imported as a person or a company, so if your header doesn't specify this, you'll be asked to clarify whether you want this data applied to the person or company contact.

 If the importer doesn't have a suggestion, such as a tag field, you can click the dropdown box to find the relevant default or custom field in your list.
 You can type the name of the field and the importer automatically filters the list.

 When you have mapped a field, you have options to edit and ignore:

 Click edit to change your import settings.
 If you select Ignore, the entire column is ignored and the data is not imported.
 If you accidentally select Ignore, just click Import this column to bring you back to the mapping settings.

 When all your fields are mapped, you can review both your import settings and field mapping parameters.
 This shows you all the fields that you are mapping and example values from your CSV file.
 If something is incorrect, return to Mapping settings to make a change or click Import to finish the process.

-You can reverse an import from Preferences > Import.
+You can revert an import from Data > Import.
 At the bottom of the page you'll see a list of your completed imports by date.

 Select Revert Import to remove the data that was included in this file from your account.

-When an import is reversed, your custom fields and tags created during the import are left intact in your account.
+- When an import is reverted, your custom fields and tags created during the import are left intact in your account.